 - High-pile or shag area rugs are best for bedrooms where you want a sense of softness and luxury.
 Just be sure to have the rug under and around the immediate area of the bed and not reach out into the rest of the bedroom.

-- As for the size of your rugs and how they should be laid out in relation to your furniture, people will try and convince you there are rules to this but ignore them.
+- As for the size of your rugs and how they should be laid out to your furniture, people will try and convince you there are rules to this but ignore them.
 Many designers will tell you to do what feels and looks right to you.
-For instance, some people like to make sure all furniture has been placed on the area rug, creating a little island, were other people like only certain parts of the furniture (front sofa legs) to be on the rug.
+For instance, some people like to make sure all furniture has been placed on the area rug, creating a little island, where other people like only certain parts of the furniture (front sofa legs) to be on the rug.
 You might find you want to intentionally create a dedicated space using a large rug, like in a dining room.

 In general, the use of the space will determine rug and furniture placement.